Kristian Kojola

 Kristian Kojola (born 12 September 1986) is a retired Finnish professional football central defender.
 Kojola started his senior career in Espoo, Finland where he played for the local team FC Espoo before moving to FC Hämeenlinna.
-He also represented the Finnish national football team.
+He also represented the Finland national football team.

 He retired after the 2018 season.

 Club career

 Early career

 Kojola started his senior career in 2003 in FC Espoo.
 During season 2005 he made his Veikkausliiga debut in AC Allianssi.
 Between 2005 and 2007 he represented FC Hämeenlinna.
-He made his Veikkausliiga break through in 2008 when he gained 16 caps in FF Jaro.
+He made his Veikkausliiga breakthrough in 2008 when he gained 16 caps in FF Jaro.
 He transferred to Tampere United for the season 2010.
 In the end of 2010 Tampere United was excluded from participating in Finnish football and Kojola moved to IFK Mariehamn.

 IFK Mariehamn

 He gained 61 caps and scored 3 goals for IFK Mariehamn between 2011 and 2012.

 Hallescher FC

 Kojola spent season 2013–2014 in German Hallescher FC.
 He made 36 appearances and scored one goal.